SainsburyWellcomeCentre/neuriteTracer/README.md

 * The operation is automatically aborted if performing it will destroy the integrity of the tree (e.g. you can't turn a node's child into its parent).
 * The tree is auto-saved before the parent change this operation is performed and the location of the auto-save printed to screen.
+* Currently this procedure only works for nodes within the same trace (the same tree)

 ### Keyboard shortcuts: